Examples of artificial intelligence adoption across industries

 2. Personalized platforms and virtual tutors adapt learning to a student's pace and style.

-3. Studies show this improves success rates by an average of 30% and yields 54% higher test scores.
-AI grading systems provide feedback 10 times faster, freeing up teachers' time.
-As a result, 75% of students report higher motivation and a 12% rise in attendance.
+3. Studies show that this increases success rates by an average of 30% and leads to test scores that are 54% higher.
+AI assessment systems provide feedback 10 times faster, freeing up teachers' time.
+As a result, 75% of students report higher motivation and a 12% increase in attendance.

-4. Early-warning systems analyze performance and attendance and lower the dropout probability by 15%.
-AI in education means longreads, chatbots, support for inclusive learning and automatic translation.
+4. Early warning systems analyze grades and attendance and reduce the likelihood of dropout by 15%.
+AI in education includes longreads, chatbots, support for inclusive learning, and automatic translation.

 5. But remember: teachers remain a key element of the process.
 Risks.